The shots endlessly hit off the mark. Players appeared more intent to go one-on-one than pass the ball. They moved nearly in slow motion.

 “Basketball is a team sport.
 We all have to feel important out there,” Huertas said.
 “That doesn’t mean you have to score or put numbers up.
 It means you have to be able to affect the game in a positive way.”

 “My leash is pretty long and so is my patience,” Scott said.
-“They’ll continue to get shots at, but this is still an issue.
+“They’ll continue to get shots at it.
+But this is still an issue.
 You want them to sit there sometimes and watch that second unit.”

 That has not just happened sometimes.